jochenalt/Pentapod-Design/docs/bill-of-material.md

 ## Herkulex IDs

 HerkuleX Servos are identified with a predefined number, the Herkulex ID.
-This number has to be used to address a command issued to a servo.
+This number is used to address a servo when issuing a command.
 It is setup front with the [HerkuleX Manager](http://www.dongburobot.com/jsp/board/boardDown.jsp?bseq=6783).
 Th convention used is down in the table:

 |Limb              |  Servo type        | Formula        |  Leg 1 | Leg 2 | Leg 3 | leg 4 | leg 5 |
 |:-----------------|:-------------------|:---------------|:-------|:------|:------|:------|:------|